 As a California licensed attorney with extensive litigation experience, Ms. St. Germain has defended tribal governments in California against overzealous lenders seeking recoupment of debt and private parties attempting to subvert tenets of federal Indian law and specific agreements.
 In 2011, Ms. St. Germain successfully briefed and defended a federal case resulting in a favorable outcome for her client, and a published decision from the Northern District of California.
 Larimer v.
 Konocti Vista Casino Resort, Marina & RV Park, 814 F.Supp.2d 952 (N.D.
 Cal.
 2011).

-Ms. St. Germain is a three-time Super Lawyers Rising Star award recipient.
+Ms. St. Germain is a six-time Super Lawyers Rising Star award recipient.

 University of the Pacific, McGeorge School of Law : Juris Doctor (2008)